MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

 - connect your wallet by clicking the **"Connect to Web3"** button;
 - find and select the `4.deposit()` function, then input the following parameters:
   - `builderPoolId_ (bytes32)`:  Pool ID where you want to deposit MOR;
-  - `amount (uint256)`: amount of tokens in WEI.
-1 MOR = 1000000000000000000 WEI.
-Should be less or equal to the amount you approved at previous step.
+  - `amount (uint256)`: amount of MOR to deposit in WEI.
+(1 MOR = 1000000000000000000 WEI) Should be less or equal to the amount you approved at previous step.
 - click **"Write"** and confirm the transaction in your wallet.

 <img src="https://github.com/user-attachments/assets/e98aed41-fc95-4c92-af5f-aa8a5f70c7cf" width=60% height=60%>

 > [!IMPORTANT]
 > **You can not deposit amount less than minimum set by the Pool owner**
+>
 > **Builders have the discretion to decide how to incentivize their users to stake MOR and determine what benefits to provide**

 ---

 ## Get Information about Deposited MOR
-If you want to know amount of MOR deposited in a Builders pool, follow these steps:
+If you want to know amount of MOR deposited in a Builder pool, follow these steps:
 - go to the Arbitrum Sepolia [Builders Contract](https://sepolia.arbiscan.io/address/0x649b24d0b6f5a4c3852fd4c0dd91308902e5fe8a#readProxyContract) page;
 - open the **"Contract"** tab, then select the **"Read as Proxy"** tab;
 - find and select the `17.usersData` function, then input the following parameters: